rook/rook/INSTALL.md

 and storage software (like Ceph) that are built inside containers.
 We currently support these platforms for building:

-* Linux: most modern distributions should work although most testing has been done on Ubuntu
+- Linux: most modern distributions should work although most testing has been done on Ubuntu
-* Mac: macOS 10.6+ is supported
+- Mac: macOS 10.6+ is supported

 ## Build Requirements

-Recommend 2+ cores, 8+ GB of memory and 128GB of SSD.
+Recommend 2+ cores, 8+ GB of memory, and 128GB of SSD.
 Inside your build environment (Docker for Mac or a VM), 2+ GB memory is also recommended.

-The following tools are need on the host:
+The following tools are needed on the host:

-* curl
+- curl
-* docker (1.12+) or Docker for Mac (17+)
+- docker (1.12+) or Docker for Mac (17+)
-* git
+- git
-* make
+- make
-* golang
+- golang
-* helm
+- helm

 ## Build